mosterme/raspberry-pi-motd/readme.md

 # Raspberry Pi - Message Of The Day

-Scripts to generate a dynamic "message of the day" (motd) for your Raspberry Pi.
+Scripts to generate a pretty dynamic "message of the day" (motd) for your Raspberry Pi.

 ![dynamic motd](motd.png)